-Insurance and intermediaries receivable balances represent premiums owed by policyholders and commission clawback due from intermediaries.
+Insurance and intermediaries receivable balances represent premiums owed by policyholders and commission clawback due from intermediaries that are past due.
 These receivables are measured at amortised cost less impairment provision and this is a reasonable proxy for the fair value for Solvency II valuation given the short term nature of these assets.
 These receivables are valued at fair value and due to the short-term nature of the receivable no adjustments to valuation are required.
-Where receivables are past due or recoverability is uncertain an impairment provision is held.
-The value of insurance and intermediaries receivables in the Company's financial statements is the same as for Solvency II.
+As these receivables are past due an impairment provision is held where recoverability is uncertain.
+The valuation of insurance and intermediaries receivables in the Company's financial statements is the same as for Solvency II.